-- Colossal Cave has Witt's End, which appears to be No Exit, and traps you if you try to go back west the way you came (or in almost any other direction).
-Instead you have to keep trying to go north.
+- Colossal Cave has Witt's End, which appears to be inescapable, and traps you if you try to go back west the way you came (or in almost any other direction).
+Instead you have to keep trying to go north until it randomly lets you go.
 More insidiously, there's an apparently worthless item (a magazine) you have to drop inside the room (not where you deposit your treasures) to get that Last Lousy Point.
 Possibly the very first Guide Dang It.

 - In Portal 2, while Chell and Weatley are running away from GLaDOS, the latter opens a room near your escape route and creates a bridge to it while inviting you to go in.
 As soon as you enter it, you're trapped and deadly neurotoxin kills you.

 - Planescape: Torment has an an area where you get stuck in a room where the only way out involves dying.
 Luckily the player character is immortal and will come back to life shortly after being killed.